Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Innovative technology and forward-thinking come together in our new ship design

 The Coral Adventurer is powered by two Rolls-Royce Azipull thrusters that enable the central propulsion of the vessel.
 The Azipull thrusters work as both propellers and rudders, which makes the ship very quiet in operation.
-They maintain excellent manoeuvrability at slow speed when anchoring in remote locations or coming into port and offer both high hydrodynamic and fuel efficiency along with low noise and vibration levels.
+They maintain excellent manoeuvrability at slow speed, when anchoring in remote locations or coming into port.
+They also offer both high hydrodynamic and fuel efficiency along with low noise and vibration levels.
 A substantial rudder area also delivers excellent course stability and Azipull units allow the aft end of the hull to be optimised for minimum resistance and simplified construction.

 It combines the advantage of the pulling propeller with the flexibility of using almost any type of drive to suit specific vessel requirements.
 In the case of the Coral Adventurer, a Marelli Motori electric motor is used for the propulsion drive.

-Two state of the art reverse osmosis water generators have been fitted which can produce in excess of 100,000 litres of fresh water each day.
+Two state of the art reverse osmosis water generators have been fitted which can produce in excess of 100,000 litres of freshwater each day.
 Approximately half of this volume is used daily when we operate with a full complement of passengers and crew.
-The vessels’ grey water is treated through a high-tech onboard t processing plant.
-This stable supply of fresh water ensures guest comfort and reliable ship operations on long voyages.
-We are even able to assist disbursement fresh water to drought-affected village communities on our voyages.
+The vessels’ grey water is treated through a high-tech onboard processing plant.
+This stable supply of freshwater ensures guest comfort and reliable ship operations on long voyages.
+We are even able to assist disbursement freshwater to drought-affected village communities on our voyages.

 Coral Adventurer has a modern heat recovery system installed that generates all the hot water onboard the vessel.
 Fitted to the two main engines, the system is connected to the outlet responsible for cooling water, using the excess heat from the engines to heat water for the ship’s domestic use eliminating the need to use fuel to produce hot water.
 The heat recovery system is generally run overnight when passengers are sleeping, and the galley is closed.